Board of Directors: Call for nominations

 How does the nominating process work?

-New Board members will begin their terms at the close of the annual meeting on December 1.
+New Board members will begin their terms at the close of the annual meeting.

 Are self-nominations accepted?